« Prev |

 As his ship headed across the Mediterranean into that storm, Jonah disappeared below deck.
 Instead of being conscience-stricken over his cowardly actions or agonizing over the perishing Ninevites, Jonah went to sleep.
 Was he lulled to sleep by relief at having escaped God's call?
 Or was he simply exhausted?
 We do know that the Ninevites' lostness did not greatly burden Jonah.
 It was that attitude, and not Jonah's outward disobedience, that most upset God.

 Too many churches are asleep just as Jonah was in the storm.
 This was brought home to me not long ago.
 In 1990 as the communist government of Russia crumbled, we at SNU had the opportunity to send in an evangelistic team of students.
 They raised much of the money for that trip from family and friends.
-Sadly, one team member's local church said they couldn't help her to pay for the trip.
+Sadly, one team member's local church said they couldn't help her to be on that short-term mission trip.
 The reason?
 They were raising money to beautify their own church building.
 They needed to pay for new carpet.
 What a bunch of Jonahs!

 It may not happen, however.
 I sometimes hear pastors or church board members grumbling at the idea of giving ten percent of their church income to evangelism ministries in other countries.
 "After all," these modern-day Jonahs moan, "our local church has so many expenses and we have to support the district organization too.
 How can we drain off money for work in another country when that money is needed to keep our local ministry afloat?"